techidaily/site-win11-tips/source/_posts/top-6-strategies-for-enhancing-vm-efficiency-in-windows.md

  Once you are in the BIOS utility, you just need to find the**Hardware Virtualization** option there and toggle it**ON** .
 This option may be with the name of**Virtualization Technology** in some laptops.

- To assist you better in this case, look at our guide on[enabling hardware virtualization on Windows 11](https://www.makeuseof.com/install-hyper-v-windows-11-home/) .
+ To assist you better in this case, look at our guide on [enabling hardware virtualization on Windows 11](https://www.makeuseof.com/install-hyper-v-windows-11-home/) .

 ## 6\.
 Boost Windows' Speed

  Sometimes, the reason your virtual machine runs slow is because Windows itself isn't running so great.
-As such, try these[ways to speed up Windows](https://www.makeuseof.com/tag/windows-10-faster-performance/) to help your system run the best that it can.
+As such, try these [ways to speed up Windows](https://www.makeuseof.com/tag/windows-10-faster-performance/) to help your system run the best that it can.

 ## Unlock the Full Potential of Your Virtual Machine on Windows